 Current Maine State Law for children attending public schools requires:

-5 Diphtheria, Tetanus, Pertussis doses (4 doses if dose 4 after 4th birthday)
+▪ 5 Diphtheria, Tetanus, Pertussis doses (4 doses if dose 4 was given on or after 4th birthday)

-4 Oral Polio doses (3 doses if dose 3 after 4th birthday)
+▪ 4 Polio doses (3 doses if dose 3 is given on or after 4th birthday)

 Transfer students- upon registration